RobertoBochet/an2dl-challenges/challenge-1/README.md

 #### `class Dataset`

-This class takes care of loading in memory all the data, this approach result feasible due to the limited size of the dataset.
-Loading all the data in memory simplify the process of working with data.
+This class takes care of loading in memory all the data, this approach results feasible due to the limited size of the dataset.
+Loading all the data in memory simplifies the process of working with data.
 The class has also the task of splitting the training data into the training set and validation set with a coefficient of `0.2` \(no cross validation with k-fold is used\) and encoding the category with one-hot convention.

 #### `class DatasetGenerator`